 In Summary: Items that need to be submitted at the time of application:

 - Official transcripts for high school or post high school or G.E.D.
 Certificate.
-Your transcripts can be mailed in advance to The Steamfitters Technology Center, 1459 Woodruff Street, Pittsburgh, PA.
-15220.
+Your transcripts can be mailed in advance to The Steamfitters Technology Center, 230 Wise Road, Harmony, PA.
+16037.
 G.E.D.'s must show marks of testing.
 (If you are going to have your transcripts mailed directly to the Technology Center they MUST be here BEFORE you can fill out an application, so please be sure to request these from your school in advance so that they are here when you arrive.)

 - The $50 application fee - in CASH or MONEY ORDER, (NO PERSONAL CHECKS).
 The money order is payable to Steamfitters J.A.T.C.